jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 It structures your thoughts, which makes writing easier.
 You can produce a good article this way.
 The ones I’ve done with this process don’t turn out too badly.

-The problem with this method is that it’s *boring as hell.* Many of the best writers simply prefer to create and edit later.
+The problem with this method is that it’s *boring as hell.*&nbsp;

 [The Writing Cooperative offers this piece of advice when it comes to writing an outline for content:](https://writingcooperative.com/famous-authors-on-outlining-a-novel-should-you-do-it-de6f1a93eedc){: target="_blank" rel="noopener noreferrer"}